Flossing For Kids: What to Do?

-Flossing your child’s teeth might be a different type of adventure.
+Flossing For Kids in general might be a different type of adventure.
 It is difficult enough to brush their teeth, you imagine a fiddling 4-5-year-old running around the bathroom and you trying to brush and floss.
 We are here to tell you that flossing can be fun and easy to make it a habit.
 So where do you start?

 Understanding why flossing matters so much.